aptech/docs/docs/sslib/ssfit.rst

     :param y: Observed data.
     :type y: Vector

-    :param ctl: Optional input, instance of an :class:`ssControl` structure.
+    :param ssCtl: Optional input, instance of an :class:`ssControl` structure.
 Normally an instance is initialized by calling :func:`ssControlCreate` and members of this instance can be set to other values by the user.
-For an instance named *sctl*, the members are:
+For an instance named *ssCtl*, the members are:

      .. list-table::
         :widths: auto

-        * - sctl.param_names
+        * - ssCtl.param_names
           - String array, parameter names.
-        * - sctl.stationary_vars
+        * - ssCtl.stationary_vars
           - Vector, specifies the index of the variables which should be constrained stationary.
-        * - sctl.positive_vars
+        * - ssCtl.positive_vars
           - Vector, specifies the index of the variables which should be constrained positive.
-        * - sctl.ctl
+        * - ssCtl.ctl
           - Instance of a :class:`cmlmtControl` structure, used for fine-tuning maximum likelihood estimation.
 Further information provided in the `cmlmt` documentation.
-        * - sctl.ssm
+        * - ssCtl.ssm
           - Instance of a :class:`ssModel` structure, contains the state space system matrices used in the :func:`kalmanFilter`.
 Contains the following members:

             .. list-table::